Skip to content

 Failure onboarding and authenticating with a payment service provider

 This flow emulates a business failing to onboard a payment service provider.
-Make sure the Onboarding authentication failure collection is imported in Postman.
+Make sure the Onboarding authentication failure collection is imported in Bruno.

 1. Repeat steps 1 to 6 from Onboarding and authenticating with a payment service provider.